 Dr. Jason Bowling is a specialist in adult infectious disease.
 He works in San Antonio, TX and Round Rock, TX.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Bowling takes.
-Dr. Bowling attended medical school at Texas A & M Health Science Center College of Medicine.
-His medical residency was performed at a hospital affiliated with the University of Texas Health Science Center at San Antonio.
+He accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+Dr. Bowling studied medicine at Texas A & M Health Science Center College of Medicine.
+He completed his residency training at a hospital affiliated with the University of Texas Health Science Center at San Antonio.
 He has received the distinction of Texas Rising Stars.
 He is affiliated with the University of Texas (UT) Medicine San Antonio and the University Health System.

-Dr. Donald Murphey specializes in pediatric infectious disease.
-Areas of particular interest for Dr. Murphey include bone infection, joint infection, and HIV/AIDS.
-He is in-network for Blue Cross/Blue Shield, Coventry, TRICARE, and more.
+Dr. Donald Murphey is a pediatric infectious disease specialist.
+Clinical interests for Dr. Murphey include bone infection, joint infection, and HIV/AIDS.
+Dr. Murphey honors Blue Cross/Blue Shield, Coventry, and TRICARE, as well as other insurance carriers.
 He studied medicine at the University of Texas Health Science Center at San Antonio, School of Medicine.
-Dr. Murphey has received professional recognition including the following: Texas Super Doctors.
-He speaks Spanish.
-He is professionally affiliated with Seton Healthcare Family.
-Dr. Murphey is accepting new patients.
+He has received the distinction of Texas Super Doctors.
+In addition to English, he speaks Spanish.
+Dr. Murphey is affiliated with Seton Healthcare Family.
+Dr. Murphey's practice is open to new patients.

 Clinical interests: Hepatitis, Pneumonia, Bone Infection, Joint Infection, HIV/AIDS, Hepatitis B

-Dr. Fida Khan practices adult infectious disease in Round Rock, TX.
-He takes several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest.
-Dr. Khan is a graduate of Aga Khan University Medical College.
-His residency was performed at a hospital affiliated with West Virginia University.
-He is affiliated with Seton Healthcare Family.
+Dr. Fida Khan specializes in adult infectious disease.
+Dr. Khan honors several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest.
+After attending Aga Khan University Medical College for medical school, he completed his residency training at a hospital affiliated with West Virginia University.
+He is professionally affiliated with Seton Healthcare Family.
+He welcomes new patients.